-How to Make Stepped Corbels With a Router Jig
+How to Make Stepped Corbels with a Router Jig

-A strip of scrap wood and a couple of router bits simplify the process of shaping the parts for these decorative wooden brackets.
+A strip of scrap wood and a couple of router bits simplify the process of shaping the parts for these decorative wooden mantel brackets.

 To create the template for the corbels’ smaller side pieces, Striegler starts by duplicating the first template.
 First he traces the original template’s outline on another piece of MDF, then he cuts away most of the waste with a jigsaw and finishes up with a flush trim bit.